Campeche Tarpon Fishing - Mexico

 Joe Riter with Tarpon

 The brackish waters of the Mayan Peninsula are perfect for baby and juvenile tarpon, ranging from 5 to 30 pounds, plus snappers, jacks, barracuda, and some snook.
 The tarpon are in depths ranging from one to ten feet.
-Even though it is a good place for light tackle fishing, fly fishing is widely practiced, and baby tarpon are the main target.
+Even though it is a good place for light tackle fishing, fly fishing is widely practiced, and baby tarpon are the primary target.
 It’s best to use 8-weight fly rods with floating lines.

 You'll cast to the mangrove edges of the coastline and in the small creeks and rivers that drain the area.
 On a typical day, you’ll spot 30 to 75 tarpon.
 You should hook many tarpon during the day that are between 5 to 20 pounds.
 During Brad Staples's hosted weeks, a good day was over 12 per boat, and a bad day was two per boat.
 On the days that they didn’t land many tarpon, there was still a lot of action.